-Important: The CO2 sensor within this logger can experience measurement drift during storage and shipment.
-It is strongly recommended that a manual calibration be performed prior to deploying the logger.
+Important: The CO_2 sensor within this logger can experience measurement drift during storage and shipment.
+We strongly recommend that you perform a manual calibration prior to deploying the logger.
 Start the logger as described in this section and perform a manual calibration.
 See Calibrating the Logger for more details; follow the manual calibration steps in that section.
 Improper manual calibration can cause incorrect sensor readings.